paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - "stopping non-started region" seems to happen when one thread stops before another has started.
 I suppose regions are not completely thread-independent, but the likwid documentation doesn't mention anything about this...
+- explored high saturation on port 4 even for CPU-heavy parameters of
+  polynomial_block:
+  - kept n at 1024 and increased degree from 1e3 to 1e8.
+In all cases, port4
+    was the most saturated.
+That seems odd; now I wonder if I'm measureing port usage correctly...

 # 2020-06-09 through 2020-06-16
 We've decided to continue using likwid at this point, but PAPI may prove useful